 Generally speaking, all mono LPs manufactured in the 1950s can be played with either a 1-mil or a 0.7-mil stylus, and all mono LPs manufactured after around 1970 should only be played with a more modern 0.7-mil stylus.** As for the 1960s, there is unfortunately a great deal of uncertainty as to when each record label would have made the change from the wider to the narrower groove spec.
 So beyond using a special microscope likened to that of a mastering engineer’s, it’s probably best to play it safe with a 0.7-mil stylus for records pressed in the ’60s, and unless stated otherwise by the manufacturer all modern styli fall into the 0.7-mil category, the styli on modern mono cartridges included.
 (Ed.
 Note: Special thanks to Deep Groove Mono visitor rl1856 for advancing and improving this section of the article.)

 Once more, we have two audio clips to offer up for comparison.
-The first is a vintage mono LP played back with an Ortofon OM cartridge sporting a D25M 1-mil conical stylus (still in production), and the second clip is the same record being played with a Shure M44-G cartridge with a 0.7-mil conical stylus (both cartridges are stereo and tracking at 1.5 grams, channels summed for both clips):
+The first is a vintage mono LP played back with an Ortofon OM cartridge sporting a D25M 1-mil conical stylus (still in production), and the second clip is the same record being played with a Shure M44-G cartridge with a 0.7-mil conical stylus (both cartridges are stereo, channels summed for both clips):

 Donald Byrd, “Lover, Come Back to Me” (Original 1959 mono pressing of Off to the Races)